 - Comparison to benchmark i.e. tracking error data used to calculate the ratio takes into account the ability of the fund/fund manager to provide returns that exceed benchmark returns.
 Changing benchmark will lead to a change in the ratio of the scheme.

-- The ratio data is based on historic performance of the scheme and there is no guarantee that similar levels of performance will be maintained at a later date.
+- The ratio data is based on the historical performance of the scheme and there is no guarantee that similar levels of performance will be maintained at a later date.

 Limitations of Information Ratio

-While appraisal ratio does consider consistency of returns that a mutual fund or investment portfolio has provided to its investors as a mathematical function, the calculation does not take into account scheme leverage.
-As a result, the appraisal ratio calculation may provide negative returns when the fund generates a high alpha in comparison to the benchmark and vice versa.
-This is the key reason why you should not base your investment decision on a single criteria or performance metric in case of any scheme.
+While the Appraisal Ratio considers the consistency of returns that a mutual fund or investment portfolio has provided to its investors as a mathematical function, the calculation does not take scheme leverage into account.
+As a result, the Appraisal Ratio may provide negative returns when the fund generates a high alpha in comparison to the benchmark and vice versa.
+This is the key reason as to why you should not base your investment decision on a single criteria or performance metric in case of any scheme.

 Information Ratio vs. Sharpe Ratio

-As mentioned earlier, information ratio provides details of the active returns of a scheme i.e. the scheme’s performance with respect to its chosen benchmark divided by standard deviation.
-On the other hand, Sharpe ratio represents the “excess” returns or outperformance provided by a scheme when compared to the returns provided by a risk-free investment divided by the standard deviation of returns.
-As a result of the use of benchmark comparison criteria, information ratio can often provide a better representation of a scheme’s past performance as compared to Sharpe Ratio.
-One should however, utilise multiple comparison criteria rather than depending on a single one when comparing or choosing investments.
+As mentioned earlier, the Information Ratio provides details of the active returns of a scheme i.e. the scheme’s performance with respect to its chosen benchmark divided by the standard deviation.
+On the other hand, the Sharpe ratio represents the “excess” returns or outperformance provided by a scheme when compared to the returns provided by a risk-free investment divided by the standard deviation of returns.
+The Sharpe Ratio can be calculated as the difference between the asset’s return and the risk-free rate of return divided by the standard deviation of the asset’s returns.
+As a result of the use of benchmark comparison criteria, Information Ratio can often provide a better representation of a scheme’s past performance as compared to Sharpe Ratio.
+One should, however, utilize multiple comparison criteria rather than depending on a single one when comparing or choosing investments.